dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

   - You can then test that your `quine-gen` will produce a quine program that will emit itself as follows:

-	    # 1. Generate the paper quine
+	    # 1. Generate the paper's quine from seed.c
 	    % ./quine-gen < seed.c > quine.c
-	    # 2. Use quine to generate itself
+	    # 2. Use quine.c to generate itself
 	    % cc quine.c -o quine
 	    % ./quine > quine-out.c
-	    # 3. Check generated quine matches quine
+	    # 3. Check generated quine-out.c matches quine.c
 	    % diff quine.c quine-out.c

     If the `diff` matches: Congratulations!
 This is the first step in replicating Thompson's hack.
 If not start running each one at a time and look at the output.

-    To make this easier, we've added a target `check` in the `step1/Makefile`: you can check using `make check`.
+    As mentioned above, to make this easier, we've added a target `check` in the `step1/Makefile`: you can check using `make check`.

 --------------------------------------------------------------------------
 #### step2: inject an attack into `step2/login` and `step2/compiler`

-We now start writing a simple version of the compiler code injection attack Thompson described by manually implementing (1) the backdoor in `step2/login` and (2) the code in `step2/compiler`. that will inject the backdoor into `login` when compiling it.
+In this second step we're going to inject trivial attacks into trivial `step2/login` and `step2/compiler` programs in the obvious way and check that these work.

+As noted at the start of the lab: You can do all this on your own from the Thompson paper and ignore our code (as long as it checks out!).

 We give you:

-  - `step2/login.c`: a dumb login program.
+  - `login.c`: a dumb login program.
-  - `step2/compile.c`: a trivial "compiler" that just reading in a file and runs `gcc` on it.
+  - `compile.c`: a trivial "compiler" that just reading in a file and runs `gcc` on it.
-  - `step2/trojan-compiler.c`: a copy of `step2/compile.c` that you will
-    modify to insert "attacks".
+  - `trojan-compiler.c`: a copy of `compile.c` that you will modify to insert "attacks".

-What you will do:
+What you should do:

-You will modify a copy of `compile.c`, `trojan-compiler.c` so that:
-  1. Modify `compile` in `trojan-compiler.c` so that it scans its input for the start of the `login` routine in `login.c` and if it finds it, inject a backdoor.
+  1. Modify the `compile()` routine in `trojan-compiler.c` so that it scans its input for the start of the `login()` routine in `login.c`.
+     If it finds it, it should inject a backdoor that lets user `ken` in without a password.
 This is fairly easy/mechanical.

-  2. Similarly: modify `compile` in `trojan-compiler.c` so that it scans its input for the `compile` routine and, if it finds it, injects a simple print statement that will print each time `compile` runs --- this is a placeholder for the final, subtle step.
+  2. Similarly: modify the `compile()` routine in `trojan-compiler.c` so that it scans its input for the `compile()` routine in `compiler.c` and, if it finds it, injects a simple print statement that will print each time `compile` runs --- this is a simple placeholder for the final, subtle step in part 3.

-#### Step 0: Check that `make` completes successfully.
+##### Make sure the repo code works.

 When you run `make` you should see something like: